specta/expecta/README.md

 ## ASYNCHRONOUS TESTING

-Every matcher can be made to perform asynchronous testing by prepending `.isGoing` or `.isNotGoing`:
+Every matcher can be made to perform asynchronous testing by prepending `.will` or `.willNot`:

 >`expect(x).will.beNil();` passes if x becomes nil before the timeout.
 >